tmigot/tmigot.github.io/_pages/publications.md

   * with L. Abdallah and M. Haddou, <i>Solving absolute value equation using complementarity and smoothing functions</i>, Journal of Computational and Applied Mathematics, Vol. 327, 2018, pp. 196-207, doi:10.1016/j.cam.2017.06.019.

 ### Submitted preprints
-  * with M. Cojocaru. <i>A decomposition method for convex generalized Nash equilibrium problems</i>, submitted, 2019.
+  * with M.-G. Cojocaru. <i>A dynamical system  approach to the generalized Nash equilibrium problem</i>, submitted, 2019.
-  * with M. Cojocaru. <i>A parametrized variational inequality approach to track the solution set of a generalized Nash equilibrium problem</i>, submitted, 2019.
+  * with M.-G. Cojocaru. <i>A decomposition method for convex generalized Nash equilibrium problems</i>, submitted, 2019.
-  * with J. Omer. <i>Vertex order with optimal number of adjacent predecessors</i>, HAL, 2019.
   * with J.-P. Dussault and M. Haddou. <i>A unified framework of regularization methods for degenerate non-linear optimization models</i>, HAL, 2018.
   * with M. Haddou, J.-P. Dussault and A. Kadrani. <i>How to compute an M-stationary point of the MPCC</i>, optimization-online.org, 2017.
   * with M. Haddou and J.-P. Dussault.  <i>The new butterfly relaxation method for mathematical program with complementarity constraints</i>, optimization-online.org, 2016.